Noty8udod/osu-medal-pack-collections/README.md

 ---

-## Final note
+## Project note

-This project mainly exists so other medal hunters don't have to organize everything from scratch like I did, which took me two days.
-It should also help players get up and running faster, since downloading packs and keeping track of them in a big library isn't the most straightforward thing, especially if you have a preferred sort order set up.
-By importing the collection metadata into osu! using a tool like Collection Manager, players get a progression path that isn't just climbing the leaderboard or farming pp.
+This project mainly exists so other medal hunters do not have to organize everything from scratch like I did, which took me about two days.

+It should also make the whole process less annoying for players who want a clear route through the medal packs.
+Downloading packs, checking requirements, and keeping everything sorted in a large osu! library is not exactly smooth, especially if you already have your own collection order set up.

-Native collection import/export in osu! would make all of this way smoother one day, but hopefully this does the job in the meantime.
+Native collection import/export in osu! would make this a lot easier one day.
+Until then, this should hopefully save people some time.

 ---